jerrywiltse/wilstat-win-au3/README.md

 * Your clients will need those port numbers when adding servers to their list
 * If your users are internal LAN users, your life is easy, just add different IP's with the default ports.

+Setup Requirements:

+* Both installers (*-setup.au3) require paths to be manually edited before compiling.
+* Wilstatd depends on srvany and instsrv from the windows server toolkit